sophiahuangg/data-automation/README.md

 # Automation of Plots for Reports
 This is the main repository for the Lowe Institute's Automation of data processing and plot creation.
 The goal is to be able to pull data automatically, process it, and create plots at the beginning of each report-writing cycle.
 This will make our lives a lot easier and free up time to do fun stuff!

+Note that this README is heavily biased towards Ubuntu and Mac operating systems.
+If you are running windows and want to add separate instructions for it to the README, please do :)

 ## Prerequisites

 - Late model Python 3